Jase Burgoyne

-Jase Burgoyne is an Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League.
+Jason Burgoyne is an Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League.

 Personal life

 Burgoyne is a third generation player at Port Adelaide with his grandfather Peter Snr playing at the club in 1977.
 His father Peter Jnr was a premiership player for Port Adelaide in both the SANFL in 1998 and in the AFL in 2004.
 Burgoyne's uncle Shaun is a four-time AFL premiership player winning with Port Adelaide, alongside Peter Jnr, in 2004 and with Hawthorn in 2013, 2014 and 2015.

+Statistics

+Updated to the end of round 22, 2026.